 - 1. Filing a complaint shall not always require a formal adjudication process.
-In the event that the Vice President for Student Services elects to seek an informal resolution, the Vice President for Student Services may review all relevant information, interview pertinent witnesses, and bring together the Complainant and Respondent, if desirable. - 2.
+In the event that the Vice President for Student Services elects to seek an informal resolution, he/she will review all relevant information, interview pertinent witnesses, and bring together the Complainant and Respondent, if desirable. - 2.
 Resolution shall be achieved when the Vice President for Student Services, Complainant and Respondent are satisfied that the behavior at issue has been addressed and a mutually acceptable outcome has been achieved.
-The resolution shall be reduced to writing by the Vice President for Student Services and mailed to the parties. - 3.
-Respondent's failure to respond to a request by the Vice President for Student Services or designee's request to participate in an informal resolution may result in a letter to the Respondent warning the Respondent that failure to respond may result in referral of the complaint to the Board of Inquiry for a hearing.

-4. If the Vice President for Student Services is unable to resolve the complaint to the mutual satisfaction of the Complainant and the Respondent, the Vice President for Student Services shall advise the Complainant of his/her right to proceed formally.
+The resolution shall be reduced to writing by the Vice President for Student Services or designee and mailed to the parties. - 3.
+Respondent's failure to respond to a request by the Vice President for Student Services or designee's request to participate in an informal resolution may result in a letter to the Respondent warning the Respondent that failure to respond may result in referral of the complaint to the Board of Inquiry for a hearing. - 4.
+At the informal stage, resolution of an incident occurring on the Newburgh campus will be achieved when the Vice President for Student Services, the complainant, the respondent, and the Vice President for the Newburgh Campus are satisfied that the behavior at issue has been addressed, and when an outcome acceptable to both the Vice President for Student Services and the Vice President for the Newburgh Campus has been achieved. - 5.
+If the Vice President for Student Services is unable to resolve the complaint to the mutual satisfaction of the Complainant and the Respondent, the Vice President for Student Services shall advise the Complainant of his/her right to proceed formally.